 And of course it's of critical importance to set your prices to sell.
 That's why we wrote and published a free guide to help you price contracts just right – so your customers say Yes! to your quote.

-We offer the information on this page purely as a service to help guide contractors who are starting out in softwashing.
+We offer the information on this page as a service for contractors who are starting out in soft washing.

-The softwashing equipment companies we've listed below are very friendly, helpful and knowledgeable.
-They will answer your questions about the best softwashing equipment to buy for your particular purposes and intended market, quote you prices and so on.
+These soft washing equipment companies are very friendly, helpful and knowledgeable.
+They will answer your questions about the best soft washing equipment to buy for your particular purposes and intended market, quote you prices, and so on.

 Btw: When you contact them please let them know that Benz Softwash recommended them.
 We don't get a commission but letting them know helps the world go around.

 23b Solutions distribute Benz Softwash chemicals and a range of soft washing equipment across the UK and Ireland.

 Rutland Pumps sell and advise on softwash systems, consumables and fittings along with power washing equipment and consumables.